data-team-uhn/PhenoPad-UWP/README.md

 More detailed guide on how to use the app coming soon...

+**Note:** Phenotypes suggestion and differential diagnosis which rely on [PhenoTips](https://phenotips.com/) is not available right now.
+If you would like to set up your own service, you can install the latest stable branch: https://github.com/phenotips/phenotips/tree/phenotips-1.4.9

 Speech service
 -----------------------
 You need to set up your own speech server to use the speech features.
 A demo server and the instructions to set it up is available at https://github.com/haochiz/PhenoPad-SpeechEngine.